opencsi-leon/tailscale/README.md

 #### Tag Lan to Lan

-Run the container in lan to lan tag to connect 2 or more lan
+Run the container in lan to lan tag to connect 2 or more site

 Site1 (Lan 192.168.0.0)